system76/docs/_articles/system76-software.md

 ### System76 ACPI DKMS

-This command will be used to install the <u>System76 ACPI DKMS<u> package which is for Open Firmware systems:
+These commands will be used to install the <u>System76 ACPI DKMS<u> package which is for Open Firmware systems:

 ```bash
 sudo dnf install system76-acpi-dkms